 You can still buy first generation SV650 motorcycles and they're not expensive.
 In fact, you can get them for US$1,500 with a bit of haggling and in very good condition, though they're often listed for more.
 From a good local motorcycle dealer I'd pay US$2,000 or so depending on miles.
 If it needs any service (and it almost definitely does, unless you're buying it from a dealer), I wouldn't pay more than $1,000.

 Still, this isn't much of a discount on the second generation, which was significantly improved.
-I'd only buy this model if you're really strapped for cash.
+I'd only buy this model if you happen upon a great example, or if you're really strapped for cash.

 A general word of caution for early SV650 models: They probably haven't been treated well.

-These were always cheap and cheerful motorcycles, giving huge bang for their buck.
+The Suzuki SV650 was always a cheap and cheerful motorcycle, giving huge bang for their buck.
 They're often recommended either as a first motorcycle (in the US), or as a first "step-up" motorcycle in the UK or Australia.
-For this reason, a lot of them have been abused to a degree just from the normal learning curve.
+For this reason, a lot of them have been abused to a degree just by the normal learning curve of beginning riders.
 They almost definitely have been dropped at low speeds or a standstill.
 The clutch has been abused from inexperience.
 They might have been poorly maintained.

 Just think how your average punter would treat a first or second motorcycle they're definitely planning to move up from.
 Would they be fastidious about changing the oil, spending $3-500 on planed service intervals, changing the fork oil or brake lines or preventing tank rust?
 Probably not.